 7. Prom attendees must be enrolled at Heritage Hills High School at the main campus, or if not in school, their class must have graduated.
-Students of other high schools are eligible to attend only as guests of Heritage High School students.
+Alternative school students, as well as students of other high schools, are eligible to attend only as guests of Heritage High School students.